-The Volvo 164 celebrates a healthy 50th anniversary this year, and its a car you wont see very often on your classic travels.
+The distinguished Volvo 164 celebrated its 50th anniversary in 2018 and it’s now a desirable car you wont see very often on your classic travels.

 Sweden were proud of this revolutionary car, in fact so proud they called it the prestige 164.